U.S. appeals court throws out Democrats' lawsuit challenging Trump businesses

 One or more of the cases could end at the U.S. Supreme Court, legal experts said.

-The emoluments cases have largely centered on the Trump International Hotel, just blocks from the White House, which the Republican president opened shortly before he was elected in November 2016.
+The emoluments cases have largely centered on the Trump International Hotel, just blocks from the White House, which the Republican president opened shortly before he was elected.

 Unlike past presidents, Trump has retained ownership of numerous business interests, including the hotel, while serving as president.